cloudant-labs/cloudant-introduction-course/Part 07 - HTTP API Basics.md

 ---

-To modify a document we can use the PUT method, writing the new body to the URL that points to the document id we wish to overwrite. `-d` supplies the new document body and URL not only contains the database and id of the document, but critically the `rev` - the revision of the document we intend to mutate.
+To modify a document we can use the PUT method, writing the new body to the URL that points to the document id we wish to overwrite. `-d` supplies the new document body and the URL not only contains the database and id of the document, but critically the `rev` - the revision of the document we intend to mutate.

-If we forget and omit the the `rev` parameter we will get an error response.
+If we forget and omit the `rev` parameter we will get an error response.

 Note: HTTP response codes tell you whether a request succeed or not.
 Responses in the 200 range are successful, 400s are user errors (e.g. invalid parameters) and 500s are server-side errors.
-You can see the full HTTP request and response by supplying the `-v` command-line option to curl/acurl.
+You can see the full HTTP request and response by addtionally supplying the `-v` command-line option to curl/acurl.

 Also note that updates to documents happen in their entirety or not at all, there's no API construct to modify part of a document.
 A whole document must be supplied to overwrite a previous revision.